ocaml/dune/HACKING.md

 An example `run.t` file:

 ```
 A description of the test.
-The command running the tests is preceeded by
+The command running the tests is preceded by
 two spaces and a $.
 The expected output of the command is also indented by
 two spaces and is right below the command (note the absence of a $)